-- 5.14.1 For those qualifications listed within the Deadlines section, page 2, an application must be processed using Access arrangements online. - 5.14.2 Access arrangements online will automatically reject applications for the use of a practical assistant.
+- 5.14.1 For those qualifications listed within the Deadlines section, an application must be processed using Access arrangements online. - 5.14.2 Access arrangements online will automatically reject applications for the use of a practical assistant.

-However, the centre will be able to refer the case to the relevant awarding body.
+The centre must then make an online referral to the relevant awarding body using Access arrangements online.
 Detailed information must be provided listing the tasks which the practical assistant would perform.
 This will allow the awarding body to ensure that the assessment objectives are not compromised, particularly in subjects such as Geography, Mathematics and the Sciences.